octo-online/reactive-audit/README.md

 instance.
 For example, the `Writer.write(..)` can be used for a byte array in memory or for a socket.

-Some threads can invoke a blocking API, others can not.
+Some threads can invoke a blocking API, others cannot.
 It is possible to select for which thread the agent must detect a call to a blocking API.

 At the application startup, it is common to use some blocking API to load parameters from file, etc.
 Therefore, it is possible to shift the audit start time to a few seconds after the application startup.

 Some blocking APIs are used to manage files.
 If the file system uses a SSD, the latency is low.
-But if the file system is on a NAS or on the Cloud, the latency is important.
+But if the file system is on a NAS or on the Cloud, the latency is high.
 Therefore, it is possible to select the acceptable level of latency for all the file API.
 By default, only the medium and high file latency API generates an alert, because it is not possible to suggest an alternative for the low file latency API.